 Fish is a delicate protein and prone to overcooking quickly.
 Following these tips will provide greater success when cooking fish with fire.

 - Start with a clean, oiled grill grates.
 The best way to clean grill grates is high heat for at least 15 minutes to burn off any residue and follow up with a good grill brush.
-Turn down the heat and oil the grates using the bottom of a sliced onion dipped in oil—trim 1/2-inch off the bottom of an onion, stab with a fork to create a handle, dip the sliced side in oil and use it to spread the oil over the grates.
 Fish is easier to turn and keep intact if it doesn’t stick.
+Neat Trick: Trim 1/2-inch off the bottom of an onion, stab with a fork to create a handle, dip the sliced side in oil and use it to spread the oil over the grates.

 - Brine the fish before it hits the grill.
-Brining the salmon enhances its natural flavor, helps keep it moist, and diminishes the white albumin film that forms as it cooks (remember, the first bite is with our eyes).
-I like to use a simple salt brine as indicated in the recipe because I’m finishing the salmon with compound butter or a sauce, but herbs and other seasonings can be added too.
-Just be careful with adding acids like lemon juice so it doesn’t “cook” the fish before it gets to the grill.
+Brining the salmon enhances its natural flavor, helps keep it moist, and diminishes the white albumin film that forms as it cooks.
+Use care when adding acids like lemon juice so it doesn’t “cook” the fish before it gets to the grill.

 - Use a timer and an instant read thermometer for accurate doneness.
-A rule of thumb is 10 minutes of cooking time for every inch of thickness, but that is a loose guideline since thickness and density vary widely.
-The best way to make sure it’s done is to test the thickest part of the fish with an instant read thermometer.
-You can pierce the flesh with a sharp knife to peek inside to check for flakiness and to make sure it’s barely translucent, but I find the thermometer to be faster and more reliable.
-Here’s the one I use: http://www.thermoworks.com/ThermoPop
+A rule of thumb is 10 minutes of cooking time for every inch of thickness.
+You can pierce the flesh with a sharp knife to peek inside to make sure it’s barely translucent, but a thermometer is faster and more reliable.

-Looking for a little more smoky flavor?
-This summer, I discovered Mo’s Smoking Pouch Kit with Natural Wood Chips and it’s been worth every penny.
+Not long ago, I discovered Mo’s Smoking Pouch Kit with Natural Wood Chips Smoking Pouch Kit with Natural Wood Chips and it’s been worth every penny.
 I’m not big on cooking or grilling gadgets, but this has proved to be the real deal.

 Now you’re ready to make this Grilled Salmon with Tomato-Basil Butter Sauce Recipe!